elementor/elementor-developers-docs/src/form-actions/index.md

 ## Managing Form Actions

 External developers can register new form actions.
-Learn more how to do that:
+Learn more:

 * [Add New Action](./add-new-action/)

 ## Creating Form Actions

-Learn more about actions anatomy and how to create your own:
+Learn more about the anatomy of actions and how to create your own:

 * [Action Structure](./action-structure/)
 * [Action Data](./action-data/)